What is an escrow account and how does it work?

 Your lender will provide these details in your annual escrow analysis statement.
 Your statement will also let you know if your monthly escrow payments will change for the coming year and whether there is a shortage or surplus in your escrow account.

-What is an escrow shortage?
+What happens if there is a shortage in an escrow account?

 What is an escrow waiver at closing?